echemdb/website/doc/usage/entry_interactions.md

 entry.figure_description.scan_rate
 ```

-The unit and valule can be accessed separately
+The unit and value can be accessed separately

 ```python
 entry.figure_description.scan_rate.value